textbook/textbook.github.io/content/development/js-tdd-e2e.md

 Title: JS TDD E2E
-Date: 2020-11-17 22:45
+Date: 2020-11-22 15:30
 Tags: javascript, tdd, xp
 Authors: Jonathan Sharpe
 Summary: Test-driven JavaScript development done right - part 2
-Status: draft

-In [the previous post] in this series, I introduced some of the basics of test-driven development (TDD):
+In [the previous article] in this series, I introduced some of the basics of test-driven development (TDD):

 - the process: